 - Morphology – the shape of the sperm

 Testing for sperm DNA fragmentation is similar to the regular method of semen analysis at a fertility clinic.
-A semen sample is obtained and is sent to a sperm DNA fragmentation centre for testing.
-This is a relatively new and expensive test that examines the DNA of sperm (sperm DNA health) with a view to determining the best treatment method.
+A semen sample is obtained and sent to a sperm DNA fragmentation centre for testing.
+This is a relatively new and expensive test that examines the DNA of sperm with a view to determining the best treatment method.
 It has yet to be established as a clinically significant test.

 Cystic fibrosis (CF) is a genetic condition which affects the respiratory system.
-CF is an inherited disorder which may be passed from parents to their children.
+CF is an inherited disorder which can be passed from parents to their children.
 The cause of CF is a defect in a gene called the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
 A person who has only one copy of this altered gene is called a ‘carrier’ and will not have any symptoms of the condition.
 However if they have a child with a partner who is also a ‘carrier’ there is a 1 in 4 chance that their child will be born with CF. Cystic fibrosis carrier testing tells you your risk of carrying an altered CF gene.
 It can also tell you your chance of having a child with CF. However it does not tell you if your child will have CF.

-CF carrier screening is also important as about two thirds of men who have an abnormal CF gene will also have congenital absence of the vas deferens (a condition where the sperm ducts do not develop properly).
+CF carrier screening is important because about two thirds of men who have an abnormal CF gene will also have congenital absence of the vas deferens (a condition where the sperm ducts do not develop properly).
 Therefore, sperm is not carried from the testicles to become part of semen, resulting in azoospermia.